Afro-Caribbean people: 19th–20th centuries

 In 1804, Haiti, with its overwhelmingly African population and leadership, became the second nation in the Americas to win independence from a European state.
 During the 19th century, continuous waves of rebellion, such as the Baptist War, led by Sam Sharpe in Jamaica, created the conditions for the incremental abolition of slavery in the region by various colonial powers.
 Great Britain abolished slavery in its holdings in 1834.
 Cuba was the last island to be emancipated, when Spain abolished slavery in its colonies.

 During the 20th century, Afro-Caribbean people, who were a majority in many Caribbean societies, began to assert their cultural, economic, and political rights with more vigor on the world stage.
-Marcus Garvey was among many influential immigrants to the United States from Jamaica, expanding his UNIA movement in New York City and the U.S. Afro-Caribbeans were influential in the Harlem Renaissance as artists and writers.
+Marcus Garvey was among many influential immigrants to the United States from Jamaica, expanding his UNIA movement in New York City and the U.S. Afro-Caribbean people, such as Claude McKay and Eric D. Walrond, were influential in the Harlem Renaissance as artists and writers.
 Aimé Césaire developed a négritude movement.

 In the 1960s, the West Indian territories were given their political independence from British colonial rule.
 They were pre-eminent in creating new cultural forms such as reggae music, calypso and Rastafari within the Caribbean.
 Beyond the region, a developing Afro-Caribbean diaspora in the United States, including such figures as Stokely Carmichael and DJ Kool Herc, was influential in the development of the Black Power movement of the 1960s and the hip-hop movement of the 1980s.
 African-Caribbean individuals also contributed to cultural developments in Europe, as evidenced by influential theorists such as Frantz Fanon and Stuart Hall.